-Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2016 was fiscally stable.
+Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2019 was fiscally stable.
 The Library Director and the Board of Trustees Finance Committee regularly monitored expenditures in order to establish a realistic operating budget to maintain and enhance modern library service in Kent County at all locations (Chestertown, North County, and Rock Hall).

-In 2015, the trustees, with the approval of the County Commissioners, re-negotiated the terms for the lease of the North County facility.
-As a result, significant savings of \$1,650 were realized in year one of this agreement.
-To alleviate County costs and labor, the Board of Trustees also approved \$2,300 in FY 2016 to fund a major clean-up landscaping project and have budgeted for continued grounds maintenance in FY2017.
+In 2015, the trustees, with the approval of the County Commissioners, re-negotiated the terms for the lease of the North County facility located in Galena.
+Significant savings were realized in the four years of this agreement.
+However, this agreement will end on June 30, 2020 and will need to be renegotiated.
+To alleviate County costs and labor for Library ground maintenance, the Board of Trustees budgeted for continued grounds maintenance for the Chestertown Branch in FY2019.

-In FY2015, the Board of Trustees followed the County's example and contracted with LGIT to provide health care benefits.
-As a result of that decision, the Library received a \$36,554 refund from LGIT for FY 2016.
-The Board of Trustees has allocated \$15,000 to revenues for FY 2017 and placed the remaining \$21,554 into a benefits reserve account earmarked for healthcare expenditures.
+Also in FY2015, the Board of Trustees, following the County's example, contracted with LGIT to provide health care benefits.
+As a result of that decision, KCPL received a \$68,000 refund from LGIT for FY 2018.
+The Board of Trustees has allocated \$15,000 of that amount to revenues for FY 2020 and placed an amount into a benefits reserve account to maintain \$24,916 earmarked for healthcare expenditures to be available in the event of an unexpected health benefits premium increase as was recommended by LGIT.

-The Kent County community-at-large and the municipalities continued their generous support of the library.
+The Kent County community and the Town of Galena continued their generous support of the Library.
 The Friends of the Kent County Public Library donated \$15,000 to be used for books, audio-visual items and staff training.
-The trustees initiated an annual funding partner proposal submission process, which elicited \$10,000 from the Foundation for seating, shelving, and computers.
-For the third year, KCPL was also the recipient of \$6,500 from a PNC Grow Up Great Grant and for the second year, received a \$5,000 grant from the Reade W. and Mary P. Corr Fund.
+Chestertown Library, Inc., the Women's Literary Club, donated \$3,036 for books.
+For the fourth year, KCPL was the recipient of \$6,500 PNC Grow Up Great Grant to support the Summer Reading Program.
+Starting in FY2018, the Town of Chestertown has ceased any funding to the library.